Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Comparing Insurance Coverage Between RVShare vs. Outdoorsy

-RVShare offers comprehensive rental insurance covering all kinds of events, including hail, wind storms, falling tree limbs, floods, vandalism, theft, fire, lightning, and animal collisions.
+RVShare offers comprehensive rental insurance via an insurance company covering all kinds of events, including hail, wind storms, falling tree limbs, floods, vandalism, theft, fire, lightning, and animal collisions.
 The value of the coverage will depend on the type of RV rented.

 For example, an RV valued from $0 to $9,999 will have an insurance fee of about $9.95 per day, while an RV valued upwards of $35,000 will have an insurance fee of $22.95 per day.

-Outdoorsy offers coverage via Liberty Mutual Insurance, including coverage of up to $250,000 for collision damage plus $1 million worth of liability insurance.
+Outdoorsy offers coverage via Liberty Mutual Insurance company, including coverage of up to $250,000 for collision damage plus $1 million worth of liability insurance.
 The latter is useful if you’re in an accident that causes property damage or injures another person.

 RVShare vs. Outdoorsy Customer Service Comparison